Billionaire Kam Ghaffarian sets his sights on the stars with a range of space companies

 - At the center of his ambitions is his family office, IBX — which stands for "Imagine, Believe, Execute" — that he said aims to find "new homes and stars."

 Jeff Bezos wants to build permanent outposts on the moon and colonize space.
 Richard Branson wants to make spaceflight as commonplace as air travel.
-Elon Musk wants to settle Mars to make humanity multiplanetary.
+Elon Musk wants to settle on Mars to make humanity multi-planetary.

 IBX's Kam Ghaffarian wants to go even further: the stars.